Bank or fintech? Choosing the right payment services provider can deliver you cost savings and make your admin life a lot easier.

 With Aspire you can hold SGD and USD Accounts, which is great if your business operates in these currencies.
 If so, Aspire is probably the best way to go.

 If your business operates in multiple currencies and you want to hold money in these currencies, then Statrys might be a better option.
-For example, if you need a local currency account in EUR for SEPA transfers, Statrys offers that option but Aspire does not.
+Additionally, if you want to pay locally in Australia, Statrys covers that option.

 Aspire’s standard monthly plan costs SGD12 per month.
 This equates to around HKD68.
 Statrys’ monthly fee is HKD88, so there is a slight cost saving there should you decide to go with Aspire.